294coder/Efficient-MIF/README.md

 # NEWS✨
+2024.08.31: Two papers for pansharpening and HMIF tasks are accepted by ACM MM 2024.
+You can find the guidances in Model Cards.

 2024.07.24: Some downstream tasks: a) detection task; b) segmentation task, c) depth estimation are ready to release.

 2024.06.27: We release VIS-IR and medical image fusion training scripts.